datenstrom/yellow/README.md

 ## How to get started

-Download Datenstrom Yellow and follow the installation instructions.
+Download one file, unzip it and you are ready to go.
 Your website is immediately available.
-The most important things for small websites are included.
+The most important things for small websites are included in the installation.
 You can add features, languages and themes.
 [Get started](https://datenstrom.se/yellow/help/how-to-get-started).

 ## How to get extensions

 Extensions make your website more useful.
-Here you can find additional features, languages and themes.
+Here you can find features, languages and themes.
 There is an extension for a contact page, search feature and much more.
 Have a look at the available extensions and install some on your website.
 [Get extensions for your website](https://datenstrom.se/yellow/extensions/).

 ## How to get help and support